KafScale/platform/comparison.md

 - You need <100ms latency (use Kafka, Redpanda, or AutoMQ)
 - You need exactly-once transactions (use Kafka, AutoMQ, or Bufstream)
 - You need compacted topics for CDC (use Kafka, Redpanda, or AutoMQ)
-- You need native Iceberg integration (use Bufstream or AutoMQ)

 **KafScale IS for you if:**